benjo-m/tinkerpal/README.md

 - Want someone to mow your lawn or shovel snow?

 Just post a task, and someone from the TinkerPal might pick it up!

-## Built While Learning Rails

-I've been interested in Ruby and Ruby on Rails for a while, so I decided to give it a go and build this project to see what it’s all about.